 23 Jun Company car tax changes: 2019/20

-With concerns over climate change hitting the headlines, it is perhaps appropriate that the company car tax regime seeks to encourage ‘green’ choices; and rewards those who opt for cheaper lower emission cars with lower tax bills.
+With Concern over climate change hitting headlines, it could be apt that the company car tax program aims to promote ‘good’ choices; and rewards those with reduced tax bills that opt for affordable zero-emission vehicles.

-The current regime for taxing company cars has been around in broadly its current format since April 2002.
-The system, which charges a percentage of the car’s list price to tax depending on the car’s carbon dioxide (CO2) emissions, is a familiar one.
+The new taxation regime for company cars has been around since April 2002 in essentially its present configuration.
+The scheme, which charges a percentage of the car’s selling price to tax based on emissions of carbon dioxide (CO2) from the vehicle, is a common one.

-However, since 2002 there have been various tweaks to the system, particularly as regards electric and low emissions cars; and there are more on the horizon.
+Since 2002, however, there have been various improvements to the scheme, especially about electric and low-emission cars; and more are on the horizon.

 The appropriate percentage

-Since its introduction, the appropriate percentages have increased year-on-year – in 2002/03, an employee with a company car with CO2 emissions of 165g/gm would be taxed on 15% of the list price; for 2019/20, the maximum charge of 37% applies to cars with CO2 emissions of 165g/km and above.
+After its launch, the required percentages have adjusted year-on-year – in 2002/03, 15 percent of the list price will be paid to an employee with a corporate car with 165g / gm CO2 emissions; in 2019/20, the maximum premium of 37 percent applies to cars with 165g / km CO2 emissions and beyond.

 The following table shows the appropriate percentages applying for 2018/19 and 2019/20: